kanagalakshmi2012/synctime/README.md

 Link:

 **Abstract**:\
 ETCD is a distributed key-value store that ensures high availability and strong consistency using the Raft consensus protocol.
 It supports two types of read operations: linearizable reads, which guarantee the most up-to-date data but with higher latency, and serializable reads, which offer lower latency with slightly stale data.
 This paper focuses on improving performance issues caused by linearizable reads by leveraging serializable read operations.
 By balancing consistency and efficiency, the approach enhances ETCD’s scalability and responsiveness.
-This makes ETCD more adaptable for diverse distributed system needs.\
+This makes ETCD more adaptable for diverse distributed system needs.

-**Key Contributions** \
+**Key Contributions:**
-* Algorithm Development \
+* Algorithm Development
-* Performance Comparison \
+* Performance Comparison
-* Reserach Leadership \
+* Reserach Leadership